osilander/203.311/Week5/Week5.md

 2. What does the bitwise flag `4` indicate?

-#### Variant identification ToDo
+### Variant identification

-Quality-based sub-selection
+#### Quality-based sub-selection

 Finally, in this section we want to sub-select reads based on the quality of the mapping.
 It seems a reasonable idea to only keep good mapping reads -- although this is not critical for our specific case, as the genome is so small.
 Nevertheless, it is a step we would normally take (perhaps).
-Besides, as the SAM-format contains at column 5 the `MAPQ` value, which we established earlier is the "MAPping Quality" in Phred-scaled, this seems easily achieved.
+Besides, as the SAM-format contains at column 5 the `MAPQ` value, which we established earlier is the "MAPping Quality" in Phred-scaled.
+Thus, filtering on mapping quality seems easily achieved.

 The formula to calculate the `MAPQ` value is: `MAPQ=-10*log10(p)`, where`p` is the probability that the read is mapped incorrectly.
 However, there is a problem!
 **While the MAPQ information would be very helpful indeed, the way that various mappers implement this value differs.**
 A good overview can be found [here](https://sequencing.qcfail.com/articles/mapq-values-are-really-useful-but-their-implementation-is-a-mess/ "Blog post!").
 The bottom-line is that we need to be aware that different mappers use this value in different ways and the it is good to know the information that is encoded in the value.
-(The same is true for sequence-based PHRED scroes!)
+(The same is true for sequence-based PHRED scores!)
 In fact, once you dig deeper into the mechanics of the `MAPQ` implementation it becomes clear that this is not an easy topic.

 For the sake of going forward, we will sub-select reads with at least medium quality, which we arbitrarily define as `Q20+`.
 Again, here  we use the `samtools view` tool, but this time use the `-q` option to select by quality.